Skip to main content

 Academic

-The evolving perspective on therapy (TRT) following prostate cancer treatment represents a significant shift in clinical endocrinology and urology, moving from absolute contraindication to a nuanced, risk-stratified approach.
+The evolving perspective on testosterone replacement therapy (TRT) following prostate cancer treatment represents a significant shift in clinical endocrinology and urology, moving from absolute contraindication to a nuanced, risk-stratified approach.
 This evolution is underpinned by a deeper understanding of prostate cancer biology, particularly the Testosterone Saturation Model.

 This model posits that the androgen receptors within prostate cells can become fully saturated at relatively low levels of circulating testosterone.
 Once saturation is reached, further increases in testosterone do not proportionally increase cancer cell stimulation.